Koga

 }

 I don't like async/await syntax, but what it does is fairly useful.
 I've tried to replicate all the usefulness without any of the ugliness.
-A major goal of the language is to neatly implement structured concurrency constructs.
+A major goal of the language is to neatly implement structured concurrency constructs using the language just like all the other constructs.

-The initial Reference example I showed earlier was a bit of a lie, the above Reference is the current Reference.invoke method.
+The initial Reference example I showed earlier was a bit of a lie, the above Reference is the more accurate Reference.invoke method.
 You can see an example of a comment, just start the line with a ~ which represent the curvature of writing.

 In this invoke method, we are trying to invoke two blocks, createTask and taskReady, however we have some default instructions to use if these blocks don't exist.
 They might not exist because the blocks here aren't passed in as arguments, they are named implicits.
 This allows the reference to be configured when scheduling new tasks, by default awaiting the created task.
-You can pass in a block instead to await a group of tasks, allowing you to have behaviour similar to Javascript's Promise.all shown below.
+You can pass in a block instead to await a group of tasks, allowing you to have constructs shown below.

 main() {